Uniswap/org-v1/src/pages/docs/v2/03-SDK/02-token.md

 equals(other: Token): boolean
 ```

-Checks if the current instance is equal to another.
+Checks if the current instance is equal to another (has an identical chainId and address).

 ## sortsBefore